Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

-In June 2023, the Commonwealth Department of Industry, Science and Resources (the "Department") commenced a consultation into "Safe and Responsible AI in Australia" (the "Consultation")2 which focussed on developing governance mechanisms to ensure the safe and responsible development and use of AI and identifying potential gaps in Australia's current regulatory frameworks.
+In June 2023, the Commonwealth Department of Industry, Science and Resources (the "Department") commenced a consultation into "Safe and Responsible AI in Australia" (the "Consultation")3 which focused on developing governance mechanisms to ensure the safe and responsible development and use of AI and identifying potential gaps in Australia's current regulatory frameworks.

-On 17 January 2024, the Australian Government published its interim response to the Consultation (the "Interim Response").3 The Interim Response identified that current regulatory frameworks may not sufficiently prevent harms arising from the use of AI systems in legitimate but high-risk contexts.
+On January 17, 2024, the Australian Government published its interim response to the Consultation (the "Interim Response"),4 which identified that current regulatory frameworks may not sufficiently prevent harms arising from the use of AI systems in legitimate but high-risk contexts.
 Accordingly, it appears that major reform could be expected in the medium term, where a risk-based framework will likely be adopted with an initial focus on appropriate mandatory safeguards and how best to implement them.

 Following the Interim Response, the Australian Government announced the establishment of a new Artificial Intelligence Expert Group to assist the Department in developing regulations on transparency, testing and accountability, including options for mandatory AI guardrails in high-risk settings.